-This automatic braking technology (often abbreviated to AEB) is a fantastic safety feature which is thankfully becoming more common in new cars, even at lower price points.
+This automatic braking technology (often abbreviated to AEB) is a fantastic safety feature which is thankfully becoming commonplace in new cars, even at lower price points.

 Manufacturers will usually have their own lingo for the technology (don’t worry though, we’ve got a handy list to help you figure it out), but each system ostensibly performs the same function.

-AEB is not a replacement for good driving behaviour, but it can help minimise (or sometimes completely prevent) a collision, by detecting a possible incident, and applying the brakes to slow and stop the vehicle if a driver hasn’t reacted.
+AEB is not a replacement for good driving behaviour, but it can help minimise (or sometimes completely prevent) the chances of a collision by detecting a possible incident, and applying the brakes to slow and stop the vehicle if a driver hasn’t reacted.

 Reversing cameras were once the preserve of luxury car makers, but are now available in just about every car on sale in Australia.

-The next advancement are 360-degree cameras, which provide an unparalleled view of the vehicles surrounds, making parking in tight and tricky situations a breeze.
+The next advancement is 360-degree cameras, which provide an unparalleled view of the vehicles surrounds, making parking in tight and tricky situations a breeze.

 With strict phone restrictions for P-plate drivers in many states preventing phones from being used to provide navigation directions, sat-nav can be a handy feature for new drivers.